neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 - **Sender**: Returns the script hash of the transaction sender, which corresponds to the first `Signer` defined in the `Transaction` object.
 - **Native**: Allows access to the native contracts, and their state.
 It facilitates access to the chain's native contracts through some precompiled artifacts.
 This point is further detailed in [NativeArtifacts](#nativeartifacts).
 - **BFTAddress**: Defines the address for the validators of the defined *ProtocolSettings*.
+- **CommitteeAddress**: Returns the address of the current chain's committee.

 For read and write, we have: